Rocklands Station

 Rocklands Station is a pastoral lease that operates as a cattle station along the border of the Northern Territory and Queensland in the Barkly Tableland region.
+The station was established in 1864 by brothers James and George Sutherland.

 It is situated about 10 km north of Camooweal and 120 km north east of Alpurrurulam.
 The property shares a boundary with Adder and Avon Downs Station to the west, Alexandria Station to the north and Austral Downs to the south.
 The Herbert River flows through the middle of the property.
 The Barkly Highway runs through the southern end of the property.